sebastianchristopher/Java8OCANotes/README.md

 ### Order of Initialization
 1. initialize superclass if present
 2. static members in order they appear (variables and initializers)
-3. instnace members in order they appear (variables and initializers)
+3. instance members in order they appear (variables and initializers)
 4. the constructor
 ```java
 public class OrderOfInitialization {